Guide: Stand Up Paddle Boarding is becoming popular worldwide and is one of the most popular outdoor activities.

 A key role in this is the quality of the pump.

 How the dimensions of the SUP board affect floating abilities?

 To achieve the optimum floating capabilities of the SUP boards, manufacturers are trying to stick to the rules of length, width, and thickness and create a maximum rigid board for different needs (playing with stability and speed).

 Wider and rounded boards are generally more stable.
 Longer, narrower, and shrunken boards are faster.

 Shorter boards should not be too thick because they become clumsy; longer boards should not be too thin because they will bend due to the weight of SUPer.
 The boards are generally 4, 5, or 6 inches thick.

 Length up to 10 ’10-12′ 12 ‘and longer

 Avoid too much volume.
 Let’s try to find the optimum!

-Red Paddle Co. has decided to change the most common mistake of the manufacturer – increasing the thickness
+Red Paddle Co. has decided to change the manufacturer’s most common mistake – increasing the thickness

 The length of the board is also important for double-layer boards.
-Shorter boards, length up to 11 ‘, have an increased thickness (instead of a recommended thickness of 5 inches, 6 inches thick).
-Shorter and thicker boards are more clumsy and unstable and light waves and wind will slow rotate board.
-Longer boards, over 11’ lengths are 6 inches thick, but not so solid.
+Shorter boards, size up to 11 ‘, have an increased thickness (instead of a recommended thickness of 5 inches, 6 inches thick).

 The recommended weight is not the same as the weight capacity!